Value is one of the most important considerations when buying or selling a property.

 Your property’s value will also decrease if you dispute it with your neighbours.

-The new owners could be inheriting this dispute, whatever it may be, and therefore will consider your house less valuable because they do not want to go through the hassle.
-This may result in you struggling to sell your house.
+The new owners could be inheriting this dispute, whatever it may be.
+So they will consider your house less valuable.